Home Appraisals are Generally Necessary for Determining a Property’s Market Value.

-Home appraisals involve a licensed appraiser evaluating a property to determine its market value.
-Here’s a quick overview of the process:
+Home appraisals are conducted by a licensed appraiser who evaluates the property to determine its market value.
+The cost typically ranges from $750 to $1,200, depending on the size and complexity of the structure.
+Here's a quick overview of the process:

 The loan provider orders the appraisal after a purchase agreement is signed.